halfer/gitlab-ls-registry/README.md

 * Put onto Packagist if there's demand
 * See if the `destroy_path` can be used to do registry and image delete operations?
 * Allow users to implement their own curl interface e.g. Guzzle
+* Allow ages to be calculated for units other than days